 1/4 cup Parmesan cheese, grated

 4 ounces mozzarella cheese, shredded

 Preheat your oven to 450°F (230°C), with your pizza stone in the oven if you are using one.

 I add the garlic and hot chili flakes (just a few for me.
 Add more or leave them out to your taste) to the olive oil and let it sit while I chop everything else.

 Using a pastry brush, brush the entire surface of the pizza with the seasoned oil, reserving some of it for later.
-Sprinkle the pizza with the Parmesan cheese, then spread the mushrooms and ham evenly over the surface of the pizza dough.
+Sprinkle the pizza with the Parmesan cheese, then spread the mushrooms, onions and ham evenly over the surface of the pizza dough.
 Top with the grated mozzarella cheese.

 Bake the pizza in an oven that has been preheated to 450°F (230°C) for 10 to 12 minutes, or until the crust is nicely browned.

 Before serving, brush the top of the pizza, especially the crust edges, with the rest of the seasoned olive oil.